CPK Insurance

 • Workers' compensation is required for businesses with 1 or more employees in New Hampshire, with exemptions for sole proprietors, partners, and LLC members.

-• New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for courier hubs, storage space, and dispatch locations.
+• Most commercial leases in New Hampshire require proof of general liability coverage, which can matter for courier hubs, storage space, and dispatch locations.

 • The New Hampshire Insurance Department regulates business insurance in the state, so quote comparisons should verify policy forms, endorsements, and certificate wording carefully.